 Lastly, we think the AmazonBasics mattress is a viable option for couples who share a bed.
 It performs decently well in terms of motion isolation and edge support.
 Let’s discuss each topic individually.

 Next, the bed provides decent edge support for an all-foam bed.
 It’s certainty not the best mattress we’ve ever tested in this regard, but it will get the job done.
 As you approach the side, you will notice a slight bit of compression, but you won’t feel like you’re going to slide right off the edge.

 Overall, we think the AmazonBasics mattress is a good value considering its price tag.
 It’s comfortable and accommodates a variety of different sleepers.
 However, don’t expect this bed to knock your socks off.
 There’s definitely higher quality mattresses available for a just few hundred dollars more.
 At the end of the day, it’s a basic, soft foam bed-in-a-box.
-We think it’s best for college students, kids, RV/Truck Bed, and anyone on a strict budget.
+We think it’s best for college students, kids, car camping or truck bed, and anyone on a strict budget.